Mixture of Concept Bottleneck Experts: Impact Statement

 \section{Impact Statement}

 The societal implications of this work are predominantly positive.
-By enabling users to align model reasoning with computations they may interpret, \classacro{} democratizes AI accessibility across varying expertise levels, from domain specialists utilizing complex mathematical expressions to lay users favoring simplified formulations.
+By enabling users to align model predictive mechanisms with computations they may interpret, \classacro{} democratizes access to AI across varying expertise levels, from domain specialists utilizing complex mathematical expressions to lay users favoring simplified formulations.
 Ethically, our framework advances responsible AI deployment by ensuring predictions remain grounded in finite, inspectable sets of interpretable expressions.